echo3Dco/Unity-echo3D-demo-Disney/README.md

 # Unity-echo3D-demo-Disney
-A new way to watch your favorate Disney movies
+A new way to watch your favorite Disney movies

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echo3d.co/#/auth/register).